 What’s the Difference Between PHP and IOP and Residential Rehab?

-In an inpatient or residential rehab facility, you spend your days and nights in the clinic.
-In some cases, your family might be able to visit, but generally, it’s an extended stay without respite.
+In a residential program facility, you spend your days and nights in the clinic.
+In some cases, your family members and loved ones might be able to visit, but generally, it’s an extended stay without respite.
 The difference between PHP and IOP and inpatient rehab has to do with time and intensity.

-Inpatient rehab is the most comprehensive type of treatment.
+Inpatient rehab is the most comprehensive type of treatment plan.
 A PHP is the next step down, and then an IOP is the logical next stage.

 What Is a PHP?

-A partial hospitalization program is a stage below inpatient rehab and a step above an IOP.
-At this level of addiction treatment, you’ll spend the equivalent of a full working week at the facility.
+A partial hospitalization program is a stage below the treatment program and a step above an IOP.
+At this level of care of addiction treatment, you’ll spend the equivalent of a full working week at the facility.
 It’s usually Monday to Friday, six hours each day, for between two and four months.
 While you won’t sleep at the clinic, you’ll spend the majority of your time there.

-In a PHP, you have pretty much the same access to work, school or a social life as you would in residential rehab.
+In a PHP, you have pretty much the same access to work, school, or social life as you would in residential treatment rehab.

-An IOP is slightly less intensive than a PHP.
-You’ll usually spend around three hours a day, five days a week, attending group therapy, individual therapy, psychoeducation and adventure therapy.
+An IOP is a slightly less intensive outpatient program than a PHP.
+You’ll usually spend around three hours a day, five days a week, attending group sessions or group therapy, individual therapy sessions, psychoeducation, and adventure therapy.
 This leaves plenty of time for people who are ready to start getting back into a healthy routine, including part-time work or study.